turingschool/curriculum-site/module2/lessons/one_to_many_relationships_part2.md

 Now that we have our seeds file, we can run it with `rails db:seed`.
 Additionally, if we check this file into our version control system, other developers working on this app will be able to easily seed their local databases.

 Notice that the first two lines of this seeds file will destroy all Songs and Artists from the database.
 The reason we want to do this is so that we know we are starting with an empty database every time we want to reseed our database.
-If we did not have these two lines, this script would create duplicate records every time we reran `rails db:seed`.
+If we did not have these two lines, this script would create duplicate records every time we re-ran `rails db:seed`.

 ## Adding Behaviors to Models